How to Teach Your Dog to Catch

 Start By Using Treats for Your Dog to Catch

-Avoid unpleasant associations by starting with small objects – don’t start by throwing a heavy toy at your dogs face.
+If your dog doesn’t know how to catch you’ll want to start with something light & enticing.
+Start with small objects; don’t start by throwing a heavy toy at your dogs face.
 If he doesn’t catch the toy he’s just going to end up associating tossing with getting hit in the face with a heavy Kong.

 Starting with food is great because the object is it’s own reward.
 Grab some small dog treats and have your dog sit in front of you.
 Throw the treat up in the air towards your dog.
 If he doesn’t catch it pick it up so he can’t eat it.
 Eventually your dog will get frustrated that he’s not getting his treats and he’ll be more apt to try catching it before you take it back.